owainm713/MCP9808-Python-Module/README.md

 If you set either the critical lock which makes Tcritcal unchangable, or the window lock which makes Tupper and Tlower unchangable, those items can not be unlocked without a power on reset, which I found required grounding the Vdd pin (after removing the 3.3V source of course).

+get_alerts() returns 2 numbers, the first is comprised of 3 bits:
+- bit 2 Ta vs Tcrictal - 0 when Ta <Tcritical, 1 when Ta >= Tcritical
+- bit 1 Ta vs Tupper - 0 when Ta <Tupper, 1 when Ta >= Tupper
+- bit 0, Ta vs Tlower - 0 when Ta >= Tlower, 1 when Ta < Tlower

+the second number is a single bit number containing the alert Status
+- 0 - alert output not asserted
+- 1 - alert output asserted